Exactly as the title says — this is an easy, no-fail guide to indoor seed starting.

 This simple step-by-step will take you from seed to seedling with a minimum of fuss.
 Just the stuff you need to know, and none that you don’t.
 (But if you’re the really-need-to-know type, I’ve added footnotes at the end to explain why you’re doing what you’re doing.)

 - Seed starting pots or cell trays

 - Seed starting mix (homemade or store-bought)

-- Seed tray with humidity dome (often called a 1020 plant tray, propagation tray, or germination station, or use any DIY drainage tray with plastic wrap)
+- Seed tray with humidity dome (often called a 1020 plant tray or propagation tray, or use any DIY drainage tray with plastic wrap)

 - Spray bottle or squirt bottle filled with water

 If you’ve already made your recycled newspaper pots, you’re all set.
 If you’ll be using other seed starting pots or cell trays, make sure they’re clean.1 You can also repurpose household items like egg cartons, Dixie cups, and yogurt cups — just wash them out and poke a few drainage holes in the bottom with a nail or an awl.